Graduate Frequently Asked Questions

 It depends on the program.
 For example:

-b.
-Ed.S.: The program requires 31 hours.
-Same as the master's degree program, most students can complete the program within 1-2 years.
+- Specialist degree: The program requires 31 hours, and most students can complete it within 1-2 years.

-c.
-Ph.D.: Overall, the program requires 90 hours after the bachelor degree, including 20 dissertation hours.
-Depending on the numbers of transferred hours from your Master’s or Ed.S. program, on average, most students spend the first 2-3 years on coursework, then time in the degree after that would depend on the students’ progress on their proposal and dissertation.
-According to the MSU policy, the students have 5 years to finish their dissertation after they pass the comprehensive exams.
+- Doctoral degree: The program requires 90 hours after a bachelor's degree, including 20 dissertation hours.
+Depending on the number of transferred hours from a master’s or specialist program, most students spend the first 2-3 years on coursework.
+The remaining time depends on the student’s progress on their proposal and dissertation.
+According to MSU policy, students have 5 years to finish their dissertation after they pass the comprehensive exams.

 After you are admitted to our graduate program, you will receive a departmental acceptance letter that indicates your advisor(s) and contact information.
 You can contact him or her directly, and/or the graduate or program coordinator too.